You're listening to Jason Lewis in for Rush Limbaugh.

 That cannot be the sole problem in New Orleans.

-There's got to be something endemic in that community that in fact has been told time and time again that someone will take care of them.
+There's got to be something endemic in that community that, in fact, has been told time and time again that someone will take care of them.

-Well, the entire the entire government down there collapsed.
+Well, the entire government down there collapsed.

 I mean, nobody knew what to do.